-Required a-g courses must be completed with a grade of "C" or better to meet college entrance requirements.
-The grade of "D" will meet LACHSA Graduation Requirements, but not college entrance requirements.
-The grade of "F" will not meet LACHSA Graduation Requirements.
+Required a-g courses must be completed with a grade of "C" (or better) to meet UC/CSU entrance requirements.
+The grade of "D" will meet LACHSA graduation requirements but not college entrance requirements.
+There is however an exception for a Fall semester D, in which a Spring semester C (or better) will validate the entire year as a-g compliant.
+The grade of F will meet neither college entrance nor LACHSA graduation requirements.

-All LACHSA Graduation Requirements must be completed in High School.
-Course work completed in 8th grade may count towards UC Admission requirements, but it will not count towards LACHSA graduation requirements.
+All LACHSA graduation requirements must be completed in high school.
+Course work completed in 8th grade may count toward UC/CSU entrance requirements, but it will not count toward LACHSA graduation requirements.